 Augsburg Education offers a variety of programs to help future teachers make a difference in the lives and learning of P-12 students.
-These programs are nationally accredited by the National Council for Accreditation of Teacher Education (NCATE) and recognized at the highest level in the areas of faculty teaching and service to the community.
-Programs are also accredited through the State of Minnesota, Board of Teaching and are offered in a day, weekend or evening formats.
-These accredited programs include licensure offered in a choice of formats:
+Programs are approved by the Professional Educator Licensing and Standards Board (PELSB) and are offered in a day, weekend or evening formats.
+These accredited programs include licensure offered in a choice of formats.

 Progression through the program